 High Content Assimilation

-An integration of different actors in the digital ecosystem is crucial for the adoption and use of digitized financial services in rural areas.
+The integration of different actors in the digital ecosystem is crucial for the adoption and use of digitized financial services in rural areas.
 Firstly, it is key to engage the local leaders, ideally as agents or facilitators, in order to attain an element of trust from the beneficiaries.
-They have significant influence towards the beneficiaries, therefore their positive response to the digital payment transition is highly impactful.
+They have a significant influence on the beneficiaries, therefore their positive response to the digital payment transition is highly impactful.

 Lastly, initiatives should be considered to increase access to agents in rural locations.
-The smallholder farmers portrayed a positive and enthusiastic response – the challenge of travelling long distances to reach an agent, however, was hindered this transition.
+The smallholder farmers portrayed a positive and enthusiastic response – the challenge of traveling long distances to reach an agent, however, was hindered by this transition.

 Compared to traditional training methodologies, innovative digital solutions such as Jijenge offer unprecedented opportunities for reaching smallholder farmers at scale to promote digital financial inclusion:

-- Edutainment tools offer an effective way of approaching communities with the content, ensuring their engagement.
-Tablet based training is inclusive – it can be utilized by anybody regardless of age and gender.
+1. Edutainment tools offer an effective way of approaching communities with the content, ensuring their engagement.
+Tablet-based training is inclusive – it can be utilized by anybody regardless of age and gender.

-- Having home access to the tablet and content allows participants significant flexibility to plan learning on their own time.
-This promotes enrollment and participation of women, who are usually in charge of more household chores due to socio-cultural dynamics and a gender inequality.
+3. Having home access to the tablet and content allows participants significant flexibility to plan to learn on their own time.
+This promotes enrollment and participation of women, who are usually in charge of more household chores due to socio-cultural dynamics and gender inequality.

-- Putting tablet-based tools in the hands of trained community leaders in a household rotation scheme offers significant economies of scale – after app development costs, scaled-up rollout of the project will see dramatic cost reduction of up to a third.
+5. Putting tablet-based tools in the hands of trained community leaders in a household rotation scheme offers significant economies of scale – after app development costs, the scaled-up rollout of the project will see a dramatic cost reduction of up to a third.